-Highlighting formations that optimize pressing effectiveness.
+Highlighting formations that optimise pressing effectiveness, which could be used to guide player recruitment and training strategies that align with the team’s pressing approach.

 Identifying game situations where specific formations should be used to maximize pressing success.

-Guiding player recruitment and training towards formations that align with the team’s pressing strategy.

 By delving into the interplay between formations and pressing, this research can empower teams to gain a tactical advantage on the pitch.

 Justification

-The rationale for this research is supported by studies like [12], which emphasize the importance of pressing for success.
-Additionally, [14] and [9] highlight the gap in research on formations’ impact on pressing effectiveness.
+The rationale for this research is supported by studies like (Modric et al., 2023), which emphasize the importance of pressing for success.
+Additionally, studies such as those from (Rico-González et al., 2023) and (Goes et al., 2021) highlight the gap in research on formations’ impact on pressing effectiveness.

-This research offers a novel approach to analyzing pressing tactics by considering the influence of formations.
+This research offers a novel approach to analysing pressing tactics by considering the influence of formations.
 It has the potential to impact football strategy and performance optimisation.

 Methodology